samparkewolfe/Sound_Control/README.md

 #### Grab n Play

 #### Models
-* UI BUG: If you click the record button
+* UI BUG: If you click the record button, take your mouse away from the button and unclick, the button stays on.

 #### Sample Player